pwr-control/repositories-documentation/README.md

 # repos documentation
 open source documentation for public repositories.

-This repo contains all documentation usefull for the repos:
+This repo contains all documentation useful for the repos:
 - **library**;
 - **modelization-and-control**;
 - **solid-state-transformers**;